 Easy Configuration Settings

 These are just high-level, easy controls for the collection on this screen.
-Toggling these actually changes the action settings within the Collection component on that page.
+Toggling these changes the action settings within the Collection component on that page.

 Custom Configuration